strozfriedberg/ntfs-linker/README.md

 what events.txt provides, including all of the Reason flags.

-- events.txt: contains a unified view of all file system events, as parsed from both $UsnJrnl and $LogFile, ordered(approximately - see below) by event time, from most recent to oldest.
+- events.txt: contains a unified view of all file system events, as parsed from both $UsnJrnl and $LogFile, ordered by event time from most recent to oldest (approximately--see below).

 NTFS-Linker _also_ produces a SQLite database containing all of the above data.
 The database schema is designed for ease of querying, not full normalization.

 ## Installation
-The source is in C++ and uses autoconf.
+The source is in C++ and uses autotools for building.
 On a sane Unix, this should work:
 ```
 ./bootstrap.sh
 ./configure